Who is Miles Paddled?

 Do you lock your kayak up and if so, where?

 We suggest an extra long cable lock which can be attached to the kayak – usually beneath the seat.
 There’s always a tree or a sign or something to lock it to.
 Or sometimes, you can just hide the boat under a bridge or in some bushes.
 Throughout the years, we’ve had two things stolen; a water bottle (about which Timothy is still a little miffed, mostly out of disbelief – “who steals water bottles?!?”) and a boat which wasn’t locked up.

 Why yes, yes we can.
 Check out our rather robust Canoe and Kayak Camping Wisconsin Water Trail Guide for an overview to 30+ places throughout the state to paddle-camp.
 Feel like browsing individually?
 You can find them all here.

 Do you paddle in winter?

-Timothy does and he swears it doesn’t suck.
+A few of us do and swear it doesn’t suck.
 As long as you drink your beer before it freezes, I guess.

 What do you wear for cold-weather paddling?

 Short answer: Layer up – that’s the key.
 Long answer: Check out our “How to Dress For Cold-Weather Paddling” feature for our recommendations.